 Physician queries are a critical way for coders to provide a clearer picture of any documentation related to a health record.
 Yet, they must be done correctly, not only for clarity, but to maintain consistency with an organization and compliance with governing entities.
 Here are just some of the reasons why a physician query is essential to accurate coding:

 - Determining illness severity and risk of mortality

 - Managing denials and reducing the need for audits

 Additionally, the life of a physician query doesn’t end once the communication between a coder and physician stops.
 Queries must be tracked so that accurate documentation can be recorded and referenced if needed.

 Why Do Physician Queries Matter?

 Medical coding ensures that a healthcare institution can get fairly compensated for the care they provide.
 With healthcare costs on the rise and insurance companies becoming increasingly strict about what requirements must be met before paying providers, it’s become more important than ever to document all aspects surrounding a diagnosis in order to receive compensation.

 It’s not unusual for a physician to view a query as a challenge to their clinical judgment, but that is often a misunderstanding that can be cleared up fairly easily.

-For more information about handling physician queries or to learn more about credentialing solutions that cover them, call the MedTrainer team today!
+MedTrainer provides an all-in-one software solution for healthcare practices and facilities.
+Whether your organization is looking for a way to track training and compliance initiatives or perform exclusion checks and accreditation, MedTrainer has the tools you need to succeed.
+For more information about handling physician queries or to learn more about credentialing solutions that cover them, contact the MedTrainer team today!